 Migrating from WordPresscom to a Different Host

-Think of this like hiring someone to move your whole house.
+Think of this as hiring someone to move your whole house.
 This entails moving from one server computer to another.
-This applies to a website, as well.
+This applies to a website as well.

 You need to keep in mind that some types of websites don’t allow for that functionality.

 When thinking about migrating, there is cause for worry if you lose some information along the way.
-When migrating from Host A to Host B, you would more likely than not, have two versions of the exact same site.
+When migrating from Host A to Host B, you will more likely than not have two versions of the exact same site.

 This allows you the opportunity to compare both versions, before choosing to get rid of the first one, Host A.

-Life is all about risks, and if you never try, you’ll never know the benefits Host B could offer you.
-Oftentimes, the biggest mistake individuals make when migrating is downloading a backup of the existing site and canceling things with Host A, after which setting up their site with Host B, expecting nothing short of identical and perfected sites.
+Oftentimes, the biggest mistake individuals make when migrating is downloading a backup of the existing site, canceling things with Host A, and then setting up their site with Host B, expecting nothing short of identical and perfect sites.

 Difference between WordPresscom and Self-Hosted WordPress

-WordPress.com costs about 300 Dollars per year, as opposed to Self-Hosted which costs approximately 46 Dollars (prices may differ).
+WordPress.com costs about 300 Dollars per year, as opposed to Self-hosting, which costs approximately 46 Dollars (prices may differ).

 Full Control of your Website